lovanto/sosDev2-prototype/README.md

 ## How To Run Using Desktop
  1. Download this repo or clone this repo using `git clone https://github.com/lovanto/sosDev2-prototype.git`
- 2. Open it using android studio (Prefer android studio 3)
+ 2. Open it using android studio (Prefer android studio 3 or higher)
  3. Click Shift+F10

 ## How To Run Using Android Phone